erajasekar/Simple-Banking-System/output/detailed-analysis.md

 ## Summary

-**Your Task:** Analyze the codebase thoroughly and extract all relevant flowchart-specific information.
-Create a comprehensive, self-contained prompt that another LLM can use to generate an accurate flowchart diagram without needing to see the original source code.
-Ensure no critical information is lost in the extraction process.
+**Your Task:** Extract ONLY essential flowchart-specific information from the code.
+Generate a simple, token-efficient prompt for another LLM to create a basic flowchart diagram.
+Prioritize brevity and clarity - use abbreviations, bullet points, and minimal formatting.
+Keep the output as short as possible while maintaining diagram accuracy.